 Netherton syndrome is caused by mutations in the SPINK5 gene, which codes for the serine protease inhibitor Lympho-epithelial Kazal-type related inhibitor, or LEKTI.
-The function of LEKTI is to inhibit enzymes in the epidermis, such as kalikreins 5, 7 and 14, or KLK5, KLK7 and KLK14, which facilitate the shedding of skin cells in a process known as desquamation.
+The function of LEKTI is to inhibit enzymes in the epidermis, which facilitate the shedding of skin cells in a process known as desquamation.
 When LEKTI is absent or has reduced activity, excess shedding results and the skin is sensitive, open, and appears red and scaly.
 This is accompanied by the detachment of the stratum corneum, leading to severe barrier dysfunction, dehydration and potential exposure to environmental agents, such as chemicals.
-Histopathology and immunofluorescence staining of skin from a Netherton syndrome patient compared to healthy volunteer reveal an absence of LEKTI and abnormalities in the skin such hyperkeratosis, epidermal thickening, and reduction of the basophilic keratohyalin granules.
+Netherton syndrome can range in severity from mild, such as red patchy areas of the skin, to life threatening.
+The degree of severity of the disease correlates directly with the extent of loss of function of LEKTI on the skin.
+Netherton syndrome appears shortly after birth and is most severe in the first year of an infant's life.
+Survival beyond the first year is common in most cases, but the implications of the disease are a lifelong challenge.